nadir2609/titanic/README.md

 ---

-## ✅ Conclusion

-This project showcases a full data science pipeline on a classic dataset.
-With proper preprocessing and modeling, it is possible to build models that predict Titanic survival with a reasonable degree of accuracy.

----

 Let me know if you'd like this saved as a markdown file or want to include visuals/plots in the repo.